IBM/starcraft2-replay-analysis/README.md

 and its `Files` tab.
 From there you can click
 `browse` and add a .SC2Replay file from your computer.

+> Note:  If you don't have your own replays, you can get our example by cloning this git repo.
+Look in the `data/example_input` directory.

 ![](doc/source/images/add_file.png)

 #### Create an empty cell